Cooey Canuck

 The Cooey Canuck was the first rifle model produced by Canadian arms designer Herbert William Cooey in 1919.
 It was a single-shot bolt-action rifle chambered in the .22 or .25 rimfire cartridge.
 Different versions of this rifle were made in Toronto until 1929.
+The single-shot .22 version of the rifle had a reputation for accuracy and affordability, and won a Certificate of Honour at the British Empire Exhibition in 1924.
 Cooey also produced a junior and .410 gauge versions of this firearm.